MapleAlt/Javascript-Search-/README.md

 # Console
 [Console Script](https://github.com/MapleAlt/Javascript-Search-/blob/main/Console.js)

-There is no further documentaton.
-Enjoy!
+There is no further documentation so please enjoy!